andrejlukic/nlp-opinion-mining/README.md

 |	Nokia_6610.txt	|	54	|	57	|	349	|	0.49	|	0.13	|	0.21	|
 |	Average values	|	**46.80**	|	**72.00**	|	**312.40**	|	**0.41**	|	**0.16**	|	**0.21**	|

-In the upper table only the first 6 products are included due to prolonged time of computing required due to the Apriori algorithm.
-For comparison purposes here is again the table from before (without frequent item sets mining) just for these six products:
+In the upper table only the first 6 products were included due to increased time of computing required due to the Apriori algorithm.
+For easier comparison the table from before (without frequent item sets mining) is included just for these six products:

 |	Name	|	TP	|	FN	|	FP	|	Recall	|	Precision	|	F-score	|
 |:---|:---:|:---:|:---:|:---:|:---:|:---:|